Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

-For evaluating the effectiveness of our proposed SDT strategy, we conducted a comprehensive comparison with several representative architecture tuning methods.
-The comparison methods involved in the evaluation are as follows: Fine-tune (adopted in LWNet and Two-CNN for ConvNet methods), LORA and Clip-adapter (for transformer methods).
+For evaluating the effectiveness of the proposed AGT strategy, we conducted a comprehensive comparison with several representative architecture tuning methods.
+The comparison methods involved in the evaluation are as follows: Fine-tune (adopted in LWNet~\cite{2019Hyperspectral} and Two-CNN~\cite{yang2017learning} for ConvNet methods), LORA~\cite{hu2022lora}, Clip-adapter~\cite{gao2021clip} and LST~\cite{sung2022lst} (for transformer methods).

 In this experiment, the basic model is first pretrained on the Salinas dataset acquired through the AVRIS sensor.
-Then, the model is fine-tuned with various strategies on three distinct target datasets captured by different sensors: AVRIS, ROSIS, and ITRES-CASI.
+In this process, 50 labeled pixels are randomly extracted from each class to build a pretraining set.
+Then, the model is fine-tuned with various strategies on three distinct target datasets captured by different sensors: AVRIS, ROSIS and ITRES-CASI.
 Within the tuning stage, each class is provided with 50 training samples.
-The experimental results are consolidated in Fig~\ref{fig:TF_comparison}, where the x-axis denotes the employed methods and the y-axis depicts the evaluation metric.
+The experimental results are consolidated in Fig.~\ref{fig:TF_comparison}, where the x-axis denotes the employed tuning methods and the y-axis depicts the evaluation metric.
 According to the comparison, we can draw four conclusions:

 \begin{itemize}